CA Live Crash Course • June 27 & 28 • 9am-6pm PT

 • Real Estate Closings

-• Trust Accounts & Record Keeping
+• Trust Accounts and Record Keeping

 • Current Legal Issues